-MLflow modules can be used independently from one another.
-This makes its adoption much easier and we can pick the module most suited for our initial work and then try to combine this with other modules to add more lifecycle features as we get a better understanding.
+Let’s consider MLflow Tracking as MLflow modules can be used independently from one another, which his makes its adoption much easier.
+We can pick the module that best suits our initial work and then combine it with other modules to add more lifecycle features as we get a better understanding.

-Here, we will show how to start with the MLflow tracking module and progress further towards packaging, model selection, and deployment to production step-by-step.
+Here, we will show you how to start with the tracking module and progress further towards packaging, model selection, and deployment to production step-by-step.

 Each run with MLflow Tracking can record the following information.